revuedescolonies/revuedescolonies/src/contents/about.md

 The site, as it currently exists, is a prototype for the ongoing project, a space for experimenting with design and layout while regularly introducing more complex features and, crucially, collecting feedback from readers.

-As we design our user interface and navigation functions, we seek to enable readers to experience the _Revue_ less like a collection of archival documents and more like a modern publication, whose contents are organized, as they were for original subscribers, under recurring headings and features, by geographic area of interest, and by various journalistic genres.
+The interface and navigation functions aim to recreate contemporary reading practices, presenting the _Revue_ less as a collection of archival documents and more as a periodical whose contents are organized, as they were for subscribers, through recurring headings reflecting its objectives and interests.
 Many of the editorial choices within the edition are motivated by considerations of accessibility.
-Spellings, for instance, appear modernized by default, though a version of the text featuring original spellings (which correspond to conventions predating widespread 1835 orthographic reforms) is available via the edition’s interface.
+Spellings, for instance, appear modernized by default, though an option to view the text with original spellings (reflecting conventions predating widespread 1835 orthographic reforms) is available through the edition's interface.
 Each page can easily be switched between original French, modernized French, or English translation, with notes, including bibliographic references, available in either language.
-Images of the original issues can be accessed by clicking on the minimized bar marking the page change.
+Images of the original issues can be accessed by clicking on the minimized bar indicating page changes.

 ## Translation and critical apparatus